MicrosoftDocs/sdk-api/sdk-api-src/content/winhttp/nf-winhttp-winhttpopen.md

-Even when  WinHTTP is  used in asynchronous mode (that is, when <b>WINHTTP_FLAG_ASYNC</b> has been set in <b>WinHttpOpen</b>), this function operates synchronously.
+We strongly recommend that you use WinHTTP in asynchronous mode (that is, when <b>WINHTTP_FLAG_ASYNC</b> has been set in <b>WinHttpOpen</b>, so that usage of the returned <a href="https://msdn.microsoft.com/0bd82860-1347-40c8-ae77-c4d865c109be">HINTERNET</a> become asynchronous).
 The return value indicates success or failure.
 To retrieve extended error information, call
 <a href="https://msdn.microsoft.com/d852e148-985c-416f-a5a7-27b6914b45d4">GetLastError</a>.

 The